Footsteps agree and undertake to protect the privacy of all users who:

 If you are a resident of the EU/EEA country or Switzerland, you agree to the transfer of your personal data to countries outside the EU.

-How does Footsteps ensure data confidentiality and security?
+How do Footsteps ensure data confidentiality and security?

 We take the following steps